linuxfanboy4/url-shortener/README.md

   - HTML templates are rendered using Flask's `render_template_string` function.
   - The UI is styled with modern CSS, including gradients, glass-morphism effects, and responsive design.

----

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to Quantum Link, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.
+3. Submit a pull request with a detailed description of your change

----

 ## License

 Quantum Link is open-source software licensed under the MIT License.
 See the LICENSE file for more details.

----

 ## Support